tomohisa/dcb-events.github.io/docs/specification.md

 A `Tag` can add domain-specific metadata to an event, allowing for custom partitioning.
 Usually, a Tag represents a concept of the domain, e.g. the type and id of an entity like `product:p123`

-- It _CAN_ represent a key/value pair such as `product:123` but that is irrelevant to the Event Store
+- It _MAY_ represent a key/value pair such as `product:123` but that is irrelevant to the Event Store

 ### Append Condition